Kamalwc/orangepack/README.md

-This is a portfolio website showcasing thigns I like to do.
+This is a portfolio website showcasing things I like to do.
-It also includes a section to contact me via email,
+It also includes a section to contact me via email.